 Try to avoid using too many watery vegetables.
 If you use ingredients with high water content, you might need to reduce the amount of dashi you add to the batter.

-Another way to prevent wet/soggy okonomiyaki is to mix the ingredients right before frying.
+Mixing the ingredients right before frying is another way to prevent wet/soggy okonomiyaki.
 If the ingredients are soaking in the batter for too long, the moisture can leak out into the batter.
 This is especially relevant to ingredients like cabbage or yams.

 Finally, be sure to use a medium heat on the stove.
 If you set the heat too low, the okonomiyaki will start to steam and this can also make it soggy.